ZolisaSilolo/IoT-for-Theft-Proof-Vehicles/README.md

 ---
 *"This isn't just tech—it's a national mission to reclaim our roads." - Nandi M., Pilot Program Participant*

 ## :partnership: Why Partner With Us?
-- *Proven in Production*
-  Currently safeguarding 12,000+ vehicles across 8 countries.
 - *AWS Advanced Tier Partner*
   Leverage our certified expertise in IoT and edge computing.
 - *White-Label Options*